Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• The maximum drop from peak to valley over 5 years of VanEck Vectors-Africa Index ETF is -44.3 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -43.2 days in the last 5 years of VanEck Vectors-Africa Index ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• During the last 3 years, the maximum days below previous high is 727 days, which is larger, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum days below previous high is 614 days, which is higher, thus worse than the value of 488 days from the benchmark.

 AveDuration: